johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn26]: Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
 The other examples, based on a larger volume of printing, assume a cost price of 800 CFA.
 The commercial selling price is an estimate.

+[^fn27]: Permissions beyond the scope of the license may be available at http://maizeplantdiscipleship.wordpress.com/contact.

-[^fn27]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
-Prior versions of CC licenses have slightly different attribution requirements.
+[^fn28]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.

-[^fn28]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn29]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses